effektif/user-docs/docs/control-flow/exclusive-gateway.rst

    An exclusive gateway must have at least one incoming and two outgoing transitions

 Select the exclusive gateway.
-Human decision is the default type.
+Manual decision is the default type.
 After creating the elements and connecting them, as above, the exclusive gateway will be configured:

 .. figure:: /_static/images/control-flow/excl-gateway-human-2.png

-   Default human decision configuration
+   Default manual decision configuration

 `To Print contract` and `To Update contract` are the default decision buttons that will appear on the user task form.